Automata and Quantum Computing: One-way QFAs

 Unlike in the bounded error case, KWQFAs are sufficient to achieve equivalence with 1PFAs in the unbounded error setting \cite{YS09C}.
 For weaker models of QFAs, MCQFAs can recognize a proper subset of $ \mathsf{uS} $ with unbounded error \cite{MC00,BC01B} and the class of languages recognized by MCQFAs with cutpoint is not closed under complement.
 Moreover, if a language is recognized by a MCQFA and the isolation gap is $ \frac{1}{p(n)} $ for some polynomial $ p $, then it is a regular language \cite{BC01B}.
 For LaQFAs, it is still an open problem whether they can recognize every stochastic language with a cutpoint.

-Nondeterministic version of quantum models are obtained by setting the error type to positive one-sided unbounded error \cite{ADH97}.
-That is, if $x\in L$, a nondeterministic quantum automaton $M$ must accept $x$ with a non-zero probability and, if $x\notin L$, the probability of $M$ accepting $x$ must be 0.
-(To see the similarity with classical nondeterminism, remember that a classical nondeterministic automaton accepts $x$ whenever there is at least one path on which $x$ gets accepted - this corresponds to $x$ getting accepted with a non-zero probability.)
+Nondeterministic version of quantum models are defined by fixing the error type to positive one-sided unbounded error \cite{ADH97}.
+That is, all strings accepted with non-zero probability forms the language recognized by the nondeterministic quantum model.
+Remark that the same definition also works for classical models.

 1NQFAs are the nondeterministic version of 1QFAs. $ \mathsf{NQAL} $ denotes the class of languages recognized by 1NQFAs \cite{YS10A}.
 The first result on the power of 1NQFAs was that 1NQFAs can recognize some nonregular languages such as $ \mathtt{NEQ}=\{ w \in \{a,b\}^{*} \mid |w|_{a} \neq |w|_{b} \} $ \cite{BC01B,BP02}.
 A complete characterization of $ \mathsf{NQAL} $ was given in \cite{YS10A}: $ \mathsf{NQAL} = \mathsf{S}^{\neq} $.